Ada-Developers-Academy/core-unit-1/intro-to-git/commits.md

 	tests/test_wave_06.py
 ```

-This `git status` output describes the code changes:
+This `$ git status` output describes the code changes:

 - "Changes to be committed:"

   - This section describes the **staging area**
   - These are the code changes have been moved from local to staging
-  - There's a tip from Git for the command to unstage that change, `"git restore --staged <file>..."`
+  - There's a tip from Git for the command to unstage that change, `$ git restore --staged <file>...`
   - In this example, there are some modifications in the file `tests/test_wave_01.py`.
 We know that because it says `modified: tests/test_wave_01.py`

 - "Changes not staged for commit:"